CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a highly actionable skill with excellent workflow clarity and concrete, executable examples for spawning and managing coding agents.
-The main weaknesses are moderate verbosity (anecdotes, explanations of concepts Claude knows, emoji commentary) and a monolithic structure that could benefit from splitting agent-specific details into separate files.
-The PTY emphasis and safety rules are well-placed and critical.
+This is a strong, highly actionable skill with excellent concrete examples and clear multi-step workflows for delegating coding tasks to various agents.
+Its main weaknesses are moderate verbosity (humorous asides, explanations of concepts Claude knows like PTY, redundant tool parameter documentation) and a monolithic structure that could benefit from splitting reference material into separate files.
+The time-sensitive 'Learnings (Jan 2026)' section and specific PR numbers add some fragility.

 Suggestions